 In this study, we demonstrate two techniques for measuring the stiffness and damping of fish bodies.
-In the first, a whole-body preparation after Long (1998), we quantified stiffness and damping and the large-amplitude nonlinear responses (Porter et al. 2016) of whole fish bodies as they bend from side to side and activate their muscles (Figs. 2 to 5).
-In the second, a perturbed work loop preparation, we quantified HTFs (Sandberg et al. 2005; Ankarali and Cowan 2014; Kiemel et al. 2016) for isolated muscle segments (Fig. 8).
-These transfer functions enabled us to predict the response of the muscle to small perturbations at any phase in the strain cycle (Figs. 9 and 10).
+In the first, a whole-body preparation after Long (1998), we quantified stiffness and damping and the large-amplitude nonlinear responses (Porter et al. 2016) of whole fish bodies as they bend from side to side and activate their muscles (Figs. 2 and 4).
+In the second, a perturbed work loop preparation, we gantified harmonic transfer functions (HTFs) (Sandberg et al. 2005; Ankarali and Cowan 2014; Kiemel et al. 2016) for isolated muscle segments (Fig. 6).
+These transfer functions enabled us to predict the response of the muscle to small perturbations at any phase in the strain cycle (Figs. 7 and 9).
 We found that the stiffness values were in the same range from both techniques.
-At low strains (<1%) whole body stiffness is higher than muscle stiffness, while at high strains (>5%) muscle is stiffer than the body (Fig. 7C).

-The two major results of this work are that (1) muscle stiffness and damping vary depending on phase within the cycle, which is equivalent to muscle length, and (2) these mechanical parameters also
+At low strains (<1%) whole body stiffness is higher than muscle stiffness, while at high strains (>5%) muscle is stiffer than the body (Fig. 5C).
+The two major results of this work are that (1) muscle stiffness and damping depend are phase dependent, and (2) these mechanical parameters dependent sensitively on the phase of stimulation.